 Find Help and Tutorial using the Internal Web Browser

-Already have discovered the presentation slide show on the website ?
+Presentation slide show on the website

 The red frame below shows where, in the Windows tab of the Main Menu, to open and show the different Windows of the Program